 Collapsing Scenery Was Intensely Visceral At Cheetahs [PHOTOS] REVIEW+PHOTOS: COLLAPSING SCENERY @ CHEETAHS 8/9/17

-Hollywood, CA- The odds seemed slim that I would make it to Cheetah’s in time to catch The Big Pink‘s late night performance, but I was somehow able traverse Hollywood in record time to get the venue early enough to catch the last opening act: Collapsing Scenery.
+Hollywood, CA- The odds seemed slim that I would make it to Cheetah’s in time to catch The Big Pink‘s late-night performance, but I was somehow able to traverse Hollywood in record time to get to the venue early enough to catch the last opening act: Collapsing Scenery.

-As a added surprise, model and singer Ruby Rose Aldridge joined the band on stage for number.
-She too was a musician possessed, and danced crawled with Reggie to the music she was singing.
+As an added surprise, model and singer Ruby Rose Aldridge joined the band on stage for a number.
+She too was a musician possessed and danced and crawled with Reggie to the music she was singing.

 After their performance, I saw a table where they had some vinyl merchandise on display.
 Being duly impressed with their performance, I inquired about purchasing some of the 12″ singles.
 The guy manning the station gave me copies for free.
 It’s one thing to pique my interest with your music, but the quickest way to my heart is through free vinyl.
 I was a new fan regardless, but the gifting was the icing on the cake.

 — Derrick K. Lee (@methodman13) August 29, 2017